thomasclarke1969/documentation/guide/ios/querying.md

 Properties that support querying are identified by the `LYR_QUERYABLE_PROPERTY` macro.

 ##Sorting Results
 Applications can describe the sort order in which the query results should be returned.
 This is done by setting a value for the `sortDescriptors` property on `LYRQuery` objects.
-This value must be an instance of `NSSortDescriptor`.
+This value must be an array of `NSSortDescriptor` instances.

 The following sort descriptor asks that results be returned in ascending order based on the `index` property of the `LYRMessage` objects.